Talbotton, Georgia

 Talbotton is the county seat and the largest city in Talbot County, Georgia, United States.
-The population was 970 at the 2010 census.
+As of the 2020 census, Talbotton had a population of 742.

 History

 Talbotton was founded in 1828 as the seat of the newly formed Talbot County.
-Both the county and the town were named for Governor Matthew Talbot.
+Both the county and the town were named for Matthew Talbot, 30th Governor of Georgia.

 Talbotton may be best known in history as the place where the immigrant Straus family got their start in retail sales in the 19th century.
 In 1896, the family acquired R. H. Macy & Co. in New York.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.1 sqmi, of which 3.1 sqmi is land and 0.32% is water.

 Highways include U.S. Route 80, and Georgia State Routes 90 and 208.

 Climate

 Talbotton has a humid subtropical climate (Köppen Cfa), with hot, humid summers and mild winters.
 The record high of 110 °F and record low of -6 °F were recorded on July 19, 1913, and February 13, 1899, respectively.

 On March 3, 2019, an EF4 tornado struck the town at low-end EF3 strength, causing major damage to structures and trees in the town.